bexhill-digital-futures/dfp/README.md

-# FreePath: Accessibility Map
+# 🗺️ FreePath: Accessibility Map

-> [!WARNING]
-> This document is outdated and may not reflect the current state of the project.

 If you have access to this, you know what this is for.
 This is our accessibility map **prototype** - we are not making a full product.

-This project is licensed under the **GNU Affero GPL V3.**
+This project is licensed under the **GNU Affero GPL V3.** See the license for details.

 ## Contributing
 To contribute, please: